eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 The main thing to understand is that the `package.json` does *more* than just track dependencies.
 However, when someone else checks out your repository and runs `npm install` the `package.json` file will be used to download the requisite packages.

-**Note to Windows users**: the `node_modules` folder can become *very* deep and you will undoubtedly run into path length errors at some stage when using node/npm.
-There is a node package called [flatten-packages](https://www.npmjs.com/package/flatten-packages) that will sort you out.
+**Note to Windows users**: the `node_modules` folder can become *very* deep and you may run into path length errors at some stage when using node/npm.
+There is a node package called [flatten-packages](https://www.npmjs.com/package/flatten-packages) that will sort you out.  [update]: I have been informed by Matthew Phillips from Bitovi that the long file name issue has been resolved in npm version 3, and that npm version 3 comes with node version 5.

 ## StealJS